mindspore-lab/sgl-mindspore/README.md

 # SGL-MindSpore

 This is the MindSpore model repository for [SGLang](https://github.com/sgl-project/sglang).
-To use MindSpore models, you need to install SGLang and this repository.
+Please prepare a Python 3.11 environment, then install SGLang and this repository.

 ## Support Matrix